JANDON CENTER Leadership Opportunities

 the Career Development Office, the program gives each Smith sophomore or junior access to a one-time stipend that ensures that each student can afford to participate in a summer internship.
 Some students choose summer work with a community partner organization for their Praxis internship.

-CCC STRIDE Fellows assume leadership roles in community service projects, assist faculty and CCC staff in community-based learning courses and research projects, and work in a wide variety of outreach programs for children, teachers and families.
-They also serve as liaisons to local schools and community organizations, attend meetings in the community and help the center staff and faculty to identify and implement projects with community partners.
+STRIDE Fellows assume leadership roles in Community Service Office volunteer projects, assist faculty in community-based learning courses and research projects, and work in outreach programs for children, teachers and families.
+They also attend meetings in the community and help the Jandon Center staff and faculty identify and implement projects with community partners.
 For more information, see the STRIDE web page.

 January Science Teaching Fellowship Program

 In the Science Teaching Fellowship, undergraduates are introduced to educational pedagogy, lesson planning, classroom management and standards, in preparation for an intensive one-week program during January Interterm.
 Selected undergraduates work in pairs, with guidance from the Science Center Outreach Coordinator, Smith Science faculty, and K-12 teachers.
 They research, develop, practice, and teach lessons in a range of science.

 The Early Research Associate develops lessons and activities to test in local schools or in GED programs.
 Once the activity is refined, the Associate works to develop a classroom loaner kit that can be used in the community or with a group visiting campus.